yamtimor/yamtimor/README.md

 ### Hi there 👋
-I'm Yam, a Data Engineer and Jazz Pianist from Israel.
+I'm Yam, a Data Enthusiast from Israel.

 #### ⚙️ Tech Stack:
-- 💡 Python, SQL, HTML, DBT, Docker
+- 💡 Python, Java, SQL

 #### 🙌🏻 Connect with Me:
 - 📫[LinkedIn](https://www.linkedin.com/in/yam-timor/)